The Queen of Corinth: Synopsis

-Theander, not satisfied with the outcome of his machinations, decides to rape Beliza as he did Merione.
+Theanor, not satisfied with the outcome of his machinations, decides to rape Beliza as he did Merione.
 Crates has qualms, feeling that things are going too far.
 Before the crime can take place, Euphanes' friend Conon confronts Crates; the two duel, and both are wounded, before the fight is broken up by Euphanes and others.
-Crates experiences a change of heart as a result of the duel and his wound (which happens repeatedly in the works of Fletcher and his collaborators); he confesses Theander's plan against Beliza.
-Euphanes, Leonidas, and Agenor concoct a scheme to apprehend Theander as he tries to commit the crime; they do so, but not before the prince completes a second rape.
+Crates experiences a change of heart as a result of the duel and his wound (which happens repeatedly in the works of Fletcher and his collaborators); he confesses Theanor's plan against Beliza.
+Euphanes, Leonidas, and Agenor concoct a scheme to apprehend Theanor as he tries to commit the crime; they do so, but not before the prince completes a second rape.

-In the play's final scene, Theander is brought to trial before the Queen and her court.
+In the play's final scene, Theanor is brought to trial before the Queen and her court.
 The law states that a rapist can be put to death – or pardoned, if the victim takes the rapist as her husband.
-Theander is confronted by both Merione, dressed in white, and Beliza, dressed in black; Merione, willing to marry Theander, pleads for his pardon, while Beliza demands his death.
+Theanor is confronted by both Merione, dressed in white, and Beliza, dressed in black; Merione, willing to marry Theanor, pleads for his pardon, while Beliza demands his death.
 After hearing their pleas, the Queen condemns her son to death, asserting that the law is not intended for a repeat offender.
-It is then revealed that Beliza's place had been taken by Merione on the night in question – so that instead of raping two women, Theander has raped the same woman twice.
-In the strange moral and ethical world of Fletcherian drama, this allows the Queen to pardon the repentant Theander, and marry him to Merione.
+It is then revealed that Beliza's place had been taken by Merione on the night in question – so that instead of raping two women, Theanorhas raped the same woman twice.
+This allows the Queen to pardon the repentant Theanor, and marry him to Merione.
 Euphanes and Beliza are also headed toward the altar; and the Queen compensates Agenor for his lost bride by marrying the Argosian prince herself.

 The play's comic relief is supplied by the clown character variously called Onos or Lamprias.
 He and his Tutor and Uncle have just returned from foreign travels, like Euphanes – but they represent the inverse situation, showing that foreign travel by itself cannot redeem fools from their folly.
 The clown, seconded by tutor and uncle, attempts to fulfill the role of a gentleman and a gallant; but he fails badly, and ends the play abused and ridiculed by pages and grooms.